deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 <img src="/images/posts/2026-08-29-ddd-integration-events/1.svg" alt="Integration event between two contexts" />

-Delivered through durable asynchronous messaging, using infrastructure such as Apache Kafka, RabbitMQ, or Azure Service Bus, integration events let Ordering finish without waiting for Fulfillment.
+Integration events travel over durable asynchronous messaging, using infrastructure such as Apache Kafka, RabbitMQ, or Azure Service Bus, so Ordering can finish without waiting for Fulfillment.
 Each context can process work at its own pace, temporary outages do not have to propagate back to the producer, and messages can remain available until a consumer is ready to handle them.

 These benefits come with new challenges: either context may be unavailable, messages may be delayed or duplicated, and the two contexts cannot share a database transaction.
 We therefore have two problems to solve: